 The “baby boomer” generation

 Members of the baby boomer generation were born between 1946 — during the post-World War II period — and 1964.
-And in 2021, they’re between the ages of 57 and 75.
 Next to millennials, boomers are the second-largest generation in America.
 Millennials only recently surpassed boomers in 2019.
 Boomers’ predecessors are the “Silent Generation,” which generally define people born between 1928 and 1945.

 According to data from the 2020 Census, there are about 73 million baby boomers in the U.S. And by 2030, all boomers will be at least 65 years old.
 Advances in technology and healthcare prolong the life expectancy of this generation.
 In fact, the Census Bureau predicts that older adults will outnumber children under 18 by 2034 if the total fertility rate stays the same or declines.